bkrubnzi/kali-as-container/README.md

 2. In another terminal window, run the following command:
    `docker exec -it kali-linux-default /bin/bash`
    This will drop you into a root shell of your new docker container
-3. Run the following commands:
- -  `passwd`
- -  `service xrdp start`
- - `netstat -antp tcp`
-   You should see that xrdp is now running on port 3389
-4. Use your RDP client to connect to localhost on port 3389
+3. Use your RDP client to connect to localhost on port 3389